CyberT33N/javascript-cheat-sheet/README.md

 1. Use then & catch with async functions where we resolve promise
 2. async await for promise resolve
 3. Nested Functions
+4. Execute function and if it is promise wait for it

 # [Wait](#_wait)
 1. Wait until some condition is true